-Biopsies of suspicious areas inside the body are often more involved than those used to sample the skin.
+Biopsies of suspicious areas inside the body often are more involved than those used to sample the skin.

 Fine needle aspiration biopsy

 If the lymph node is just under the skin, the doctor can often feel it well enough to guide the needle into it.
-For a suspicious lymph node deeper in the body or a tumor in an internal organ such as the lung or liver, an imaging test such as ultrasound or a CT scan is often used to guide the needle into place.
+For a suspicious lymph node deeper in the body or a tumor in an organ such as the lung or liver, an imaging test such as ultrasound or a CT scan is often used to help guide the needle into place.

 Surgical (excisional) lymph node biopsy